Who is affected by a gluten allergy?

 What does the law say?

-Rules governing the provision of allergen information to consumers are mainly drawn from EU legislation, which have been transcribed into UK law and so will continue to apply after the end of the transition period.
-These rules require the clear labelling of food allergens so that sufferers can avoid foods to which they are allergic.
+Rules governing the provision of allergen information to consumers are mainly drawn from EU legislation which was transcribed into UK law and continue to apply post-Brexit.
+These require the clear labelling of food allergens so that sufferers can avoid foods to which they are allergic.
 Wheat, wheat flour and gluten should all be clearly labelled when they are present in foods.

 Flour is also sometimes associated with asthma (bakers’ asthma).
 A maximum exposure limit for flour dust is established in UK workplaces and flour mills have worked hard over the years to ensure that flour is kept enclosed in the milling process so that exposure to dust is minimised.